 Ending a civil partnership is a big step to take.
 The dissolution process is the equivalent of divorce and the rules about when and how it should happen are strict.
 If this is something you are thinking about, we will help focus your mind on the practical steps you might need to take, and the wider considerations involved in any dissolution.

 If you are going through a divorce or dissolution then you may be thinking about returning to a previous surname.
 This can be a relatively straightforward process, using a specially drafted change of name deed which we can prepare for you.
 If children are involved, the decision about whether, and how, to change your name will be more complex.
 With our help, you can be confident that you are making the best decisions.

 If you are being abused by your partner, husband or wife, there are things you can do to stop it.
 Physical, psychological, sexual and emotional abuse – including threats of abuse – all count as domestic violence and the effects can be hugely detrimental.
 If this applies to you, talk to us.
 We will act quickly, applying to the court for orders protecting you and your children.
-If you are a victim of domestic abuse, you may be entitled to legal aid to help you with the costs any legal action.
 Talk to one of our family lawyers as soon as possible.

 The end of a relationship often leads to the sale of the family home.
 We recognise that this can add to the emotional challenges that divorce or separation present, and also that you are likely to want the sale process to be as quick and smooth as possible.
 That is where our residential conveyancing specialists can help, with expert property advice and practical, proactive support to push the transaction through.

 Divorce or separation changes your personal circumstances and those of the people around you, including any children.
 Talk to us about making a will, reviewing your existing will, or setting up trusts for dependents.
 Contact our Wills, Trusts and Wealth Management specialists for more information.